raechelo/odom-static-comp-2/README.md

 # Static Comp 2 Was...
--a composition of a website given to challenge the dev with multiple aspects of what we have learned so far this mod, including but not limited to: grid, flex, positioning, tables, responsive layouts, media queries, animations, images, alignment, design, and typography.
+a composition of a website given to challenge the dev with multiple aspects of what we have learned so far this mod, including but not limited to: grid, flex, positioning, tables, responsive layouts, media queries, animations, images, alignment, design, and typography.

 The comp given: